Common questions

 Other supported countries (Canada, Australia, Belgium, Brazil, Mexico, Saudi Arabia, and more) use grade-aligned topic catalogs.
 Brazil’s BNCC catalog is in active development.

-Source names and links are maintained as ministries update their programmes.
+In the United States, standards are set state by state — we ground US topics in the Common Core State Standards, which most states adopted or aligned their own standards to.
+Programme names and links are maintained as ministries update their programmes.
 Custom topics you add are always separate — you describe the goal, Unlokid generates fresh quizzes to match.